gaolinyi828/iRate/README.md

 * `14` the customer endorse 2 reviews of the same movie on one day

 ## Update data of table
 We think only the personal information of customer can be updated.
-So we have the updateCustomer function using a query to update the name or email according to the customerID.
+So we have the updateCustomer function using a query to update the name or email according to the customerID.<br><br>
 The main function has optional testing function that changes the email of customer 1 from gmail to 163.

 ## Delete data from table
 We can delete customer, movie or review data from the database.
 "ON DELETE CASCADE" makes surThe main function has optional testing function thate that all related data will also be deleted.

 ### deleteCustomer function
-    using a query to delete a customer using input customerID The main function has optional testing function that delete customer 1.
+using a query to delete a customer using input customerID<br><br>
+The main function has optional testing function that delete customer 1.
 And table printed before and after shows that the review he wrote and his endorsements are also deleted.

 ### deleteMovie function
-    using a query to delete a movie using input movieID The main function has optional testing function that delete movie 2.
+using a query to delete a movie using input movieID<br><br>
+The main function has optional testing function that delete movie 2.
 And table printed before and after shows that the review written for this movie are also deleted.

 ### deleteReview function
-    using a query to delete a review using input reviewID The main function has optional testing function that delete review 3.
+using a query to delete a review using input reviewID<br><br>
+The main function has optional testing function that delete review 3.
 And table printed before and after shows that the endorsed review are also deleted.

 # Table Query
 ## print table